Dolphin Public School, Muzaffarpur

 1️⃣ The Cornell Method

-The Cornell Method is a powerful and structured way to organize your notes.
-Divide your page into three sections:
+The Cornell Method is a highly effective and structured note-taking system that improves understanding and recall.
+To use this method, divide your notebook page into three sections:

-• Cue Column (left): write down key terms or questions
+• Cue Column (Left): Write keywords, important terms, or questions

-• Notes Section (right): record detailed class notes
+• Notes Section (Right): Take detailed notes during the lesson

-• Summary Section (bottom): summarize the main points after class
+• Summary Section (Bottom): Write a brief summary after class

 2️⃣ Mind Mapping

-Mind mapping is a visual way to organize ideas.
-Start with a central topic in the middle of your page, then draw branches for related ideas and subtopics.
+Mind mapping is a creative and visual note-taking technique that helps students organize ideas clearly.
+Begin by writing the main topic in the center of the page, then draw branches for related ideas and subtopics.

 3️⃣ Color Coding